MKLab-ITI/pygrank/docs/advanced/community.md

 ```

 We can now define two graph filters that automtatically select the best method with an
-AUC-based supervised evalutation and a modularity-based unsupervised evaluation respectively.
+AUC-based supervised evaluation and a modularity-based unsupervised evaluation respectively.
 In the second case, we set `fraction_of_training=1` to not withhold validation data from
 the compared node ranking algorithms.
 It is important to note that algorithm normalization
 helps modularity create comparable assessments between different algorithms.